Modern Barndominium Construction Alt Text: Barndominium complying with building codes

 At minimum, you need building, electrical, plumbing, and mechanical permits.
 Health department approvals may be needed for wells or septic systems.

 You’ll typically need builder’s risk insurance to cover materials and in-progress work against fire, theft, or weather damage.
 Once complete, switch to a dwelling policy with a “metal building” endorsement or a commercial property policy, depending on intended use.
 Always verify coverage limits and exclusions with your insurer.
+Require your GC and all subs to provide proof of ≥ $1 million general-liability coverage and statutory workers-comp before site work begins.

 It depends on your HOA’s covenants.
 Review your HOA’s architectural guidelines for metal-framed structures and submit a design review application if required.
 Some associations prohibit non-traditional exteriors, so you may need decorative siding or brick veneers to gain approval.